-PREREQUISITE: Exemption from placement testing or appropriate placement scores in writing and reading.
+PREREQUISITE: Exempted by scores or appropriate placement scores in reading and writing or successful completion of required developmental courses.

 This course provides an introduction to French.
 Topics include the development of basic communication skills and the acquisition of basic knowledge of the cultures of French-speaking areas.